The University of Texas at Austin

 Option V: Cell and Molecular Biology

-John Sisson, Faculty Advisor
+Mona Mehdy, Faculty Advisor

 While the required lecture and laboratory courses emphasize molecular and cellular biology, other required areas of study, such as genetics, evolution, developmental biology and microbiology, provide students with elective options within these fields.
 Students in this degree are encouraged to pursue individual research for course credit.
 This degree requires 28 semester hour of chemistry, including a year of biochemistry and a year of physical chemistry.
 Thus, a student considering this option needs to be competent in both mathematics and the physical sciences.
 Upon graduation, students are well prepared for medical or graduate schools as well as medical or laboratory research careers.
 View check list